Skip to main content

 Review the following guidelines before starting the setup process:

-• LiveRamp Clean Room supports CSV and Parquet files, as well as multi-part files.
+• LiveRamp Clean Room supports CSV and Parquet files, as well as Delta tables and multi-part files.
 All files should have a file extension.
 All CSV files must have a header in the first row.
 Headers should not have any spaces or special characters and should not exceed 50 characters.
 An underscore can be used in place of a space.

 • LiveRamp encourages the use of partition columns for optimal question run performance.